rackerlabs/support-how-to/content/rackspace-email-archiving/log-in-to-the-archive-manager.md

    <img src="{% asset_path rackspace-email-archiving/log-in-to-the-archive-manager/domains_archive.png %}" />

-3. Select the domain for the archive that you want to log into, and then click **Manage My Archive**.
+3. Select the domain for the archive that you want to log in to, and then click **Manage My Archive**.

    The dashboard for the domain's archive displays.